JhouLab/Pi5WebcamRecorder/README.md

     0V -----     --     --------
                 50ms

-Once a session is started, three consecutive pulses will stop the recording.
-(Again, pulses are 100ms with 50ms pauses).
+Once a session is started, three consecutive pulses will stop the recording (also with 50ms pause between each pulse)

 If an animal IDs was transmitted prior to recording start, it will show up in the filename.
 ID transmission is graphically represented below: